Words by Emily

 We also hired all women vendors – our planner/florist, photographer, caterer, and DJ were all women.
 It was so fun working with so many passionate, badass women.

 We’re glad we kept the guest list small.
 It’s so easy to spiral when you start putting your list together.
-Having a smaller crowd made it feel more special, only people who had a positive impact on our lives were invited, it was great.
+Having a smaller crowd made it feel more special.
+Only the people who had a positive impact on our lives were invited, it was great.

 We lost my little brother to suicide less than six months before our wedding.
 I’m not going to lie; there was a lot of pain and grief leading up to our wedding.
 I could not have gotten through that time without Alleah and her family.
 Her mother, Wendy, was such a tremendous emotional support for me in the days following his death.

-It’s hard to talk about both our wedding and the death of my brother for this, but it really was a huge part of our planning and healing process.
+It’s hard to talk about our wedding and my brother’s death for this, but it really was a massive part of our planning and healing process.

 The blue beads in our bouquets were from his set of worry beads that he had clipped to his backpack.
 His initials were monogrammed on the pocket squares – Robbie was his name.
 His ashes were in the front row.

 Before all that heartbreak, I don’t think I realized how huge it was to officially join our families in marriage and celebrate life and love.
-It was truly the hardest time of our family’s lives, and a testament of our love and commitment to one another.
+It was truly the most challenging time of our family’s lives and a testament to our love and commitment to one another.
 The wedding felt like a milestone, an event to celebrate both my brother and our families joining.

 It still makes my head reel that we got through it, together – in one solid piece.